Deutsche Börse Photography Prize 2015

-Works by the shortlisted photographers will be exhibited at The Photographers’ Gallery from 17 April until 7 June 2015 and subsequently presented at the Museum für Moderne Kunst (Museum for Modern Art) in Frankfurt from 20 June until 20 September.
-Furthermore, the show is part of RAY Fotografieprojekte Frankfurt/Rhein Main 2015.
+Works by the shortlisted photographers were exhibited at The Photographers’ Gallery from 17 April until 7 June 2015 and subsequently presented at the Museum für Moderne Kunst (Museum for Modern Art) in Frankfurt from 20 June until 20 September.
+Furthermore, the show was part of RAY Fotografieprojekte Frankfurt/Rhein Main 2015.

 The members of the Deutsche Börse Photography Prize 2015 jury are: Chris Boot, Executive Director, Aperture Foundation; Rineke Dijkstra, artist; Peter Gorschlüter, Deputy Director, MMK Museum für Moderne Kunst and Anne Marie Beckmann, Curator, Art Collection Deutsche Börse.
 Brett Rogers, Director of The Photographers’ Gallery, is the non-voting Chair.